Written by Mal Webb

 NOTEY:

-Those intervals have been standardized and homogenized, it's a
+Those intervals have been standardised and homogenised, it's a compromise, it's called "Equal Temperament"

 Not quite what mother nature meant, though it's cool!